On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Introduction

-Modeling of the capture-recapture data without the causal independence assumption is a challenging task in this domain. \citet{Wolter90} provided estimation for male and female population sizes under two different models, assuming sex-ratio to be known from Demographic Analysis (DA).
-In the first model, they considered that the cross-product ratios in DRSs for male and female populations are the same but unknown and, in the second one, causal independence is assumed for the female population only. \citet{Isaki86} also worked on the same problem for 1980 Post Enumeration Program and suggested an estimate based on demographic analysis.
+Modeling of the capture-recapture data incorporating the causal dependence assumption is an important but challenging task in DRS. \citet{Nour82} proposed an estimate of total number of vital records assuming the positive dependence between two lists in DRS of vital events registration. \citet{Wolter90} provided estimation for post-strata wise sub-population (e.g. male, female) sizes under two different models, assuming the ratio of the sub-population sizes (i.e. the sex-ratio) to be known from Demographic Analysis.
+In the first model, \citet{Wolter90} considered that the cross-product ratios in DRSs for male and female post-strata are same but unknown and, in the second one, causal independence is assumed for the female only. \citet{Isaki86} also worked on the same problem for 1980 Post Enumeration Program and suggested an estimate based on demographic analysis.
 Later, \citet{Bell93} proposed some variations of the methods suggested by \citet{Wolter90} for the estimation of the cross-product ratios for both male and female populations.
-However, the availability of sex-ratio is very much limited across the various fields where the DRS type data structure is commonly used (e.g., epidemiological or disease surveillance data; \textit{See} Section \ref{realdata}).
-Moreover, sex-ratio is calculated at the time of census for larger population ( e.g. national level population).
-In many situations, it is not realistic to assume that the sex-ratio remains constant over time or holds true for the sub-population under consideration.
+However, the ratio of the sub-population sizes (e.g. sex-ratio) is calculated at the time of census for larger population (e.g. national level population).
+In many situations, it is not realistic to assume that the ratio remains constant over time or holds true for the sub-populations under consideration.
+Moreover, the availability of this ratio for the population of interest is very much limited across the various fields where the DRS type data structure is commonly used (e.g., epidemiological or disease surveillance data; \textit{See} Section \ref{realdata}).